Executing test cases using testng xml file

-One of the important features of TestNG is the execution of Test cases from an XML file.
+One of the important features of TestNG is the execution of test cases from an XML file (testng xml file)

 Testng.xml file also allows us to execute test cases in groups, say for example you want to execute Sanity Testcases of all the five features in above application under test.
 Sanity test cases consist of test cases from different classes.
 This can be done by creating groups in TestNG and then executing a particular group.